w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-Cognitive, learning, and neurological disabilities involve neurodiversity and neurological disorders, as well as behavioral and mental health disorders that are not necessarily neurological.
-They may affect any part of the nervous system and impact how well people hear, move, see, speak, and understand information.
-Cognitive, learning, and neurological disabilities do not necessarily affect the intelligence of a person.
+Cognitive, learning, and neurological disabilities involve the brain and nervous system.
+They include mental health disorders and neurodiversity.
+They can impact a wide range of activities, including how people hear, move, see, speak, read, write, do math, pay attention, understand and remember information.
+Cognitive, learning, and neurological disabilities do not necessarily affect intelligence.

 **Note:** This page is illustrative and is not a complete list of all disabilities and barriers.